vfmd/vfmd.github.io/index.md

 [Introducing vfmd]: http://vfmd.github.io/introduction/
 [differences]: http://vfmd.github.io/differences/

-## What's up?
+## Deliverables

+The vfmd project aims to deliver the following:

   * **Specification**:

-    The [vfmd specification] is almost complete.
-This document describes the syntax for Markdown unambiguously and is intended for use in designing parsers for Markdown.
+    A document describing the syntax for Markdown unambiguously and intended for use in designing parsers for Markdown.
+    The specification document can be found [here][vfmd specification].

+    _Status_: Done.
+However, it might undergo changes after testsuite-development / feedback.

   * **Syntax guide**:

-    The specification assumes basic knowledge of computer science concepts.
-For the convenience of authors, vfmd comes with a [syntax guide] which describes the syntax in detail, but to a much lesser degree than the specification.
-The syntax guide is work in progress.
+    A document describing the syntax for Markdown, intended for use by document authors.
+This document needs to be consistent with the specification, and can have some ambiguities.
+    The syntax guide can be found [here][syntax guide].

+    _Status_: Done.
+However, it might undergo changes after testsuite-development / feedback.

   * **Tests**:

-    A test suite is being developed to help in checking whether an implementation confirms to the vfmd syntax.
-The testsuite is work in progress.
+    A test suite to verify that an implementation confirms to the specification for HTML output.
+This needs to be consistent with the specification.

+    _Status_: In progress.

   * **Implementation**:

-    There are no implementations of vfmd yet.
-I plan to start work on an implementation after the syntax guide and testsuite are complete.
+    An implementation of the specification for converting vfmd text to HTML.
+The implementation should be extendable to support additional syntax elements in the way described in the specification.

+    _Status_: Yet to start.

 [vfmd specification]: http://vfmd.github.io/vfmd-spec/specification/
 [syntax guide]: http://vfmd.github.io/vfmd-spec/syntax/